paradoxum-games/.github/profile/README.md

 # Paradoxum Games
-Hi there! :wave: We're Paradoxum Games - a diverse, international studio currently making Tower Defense Simulator on Roblox (3m+ MAU, 3bn+ visits).
+Hi there! :wave: We're Paradoxum Games - the creative studio behind popular games such as Tower Defense Simulator and ALTER EGO!
+Est. 2019

 ## We're hiring!
-Visit our careers page at https://careers.paradoxum.gg to learn more!
+Visit our careers page at https://jobs.paradoxum.gg/